 Communication boards can be used as a way for parents and children to friendship.
 The method of communication is also fairly straightforward, with both high-tech and low-tech options available.
 However, high-tech communication tools are prohibitively expensive, limiting access to advanced communication.

-Research and the Rules of Applied Behavior Analysts:
+Research and the Rules of Applied Behaviour Analysts:

-Applied behavior analysts work to change individual behavior using targeted, evidence-based interventions.
-Planning, development, and monitoring of treatments for behavioral challenges; maintaining records of client progress and status; consulting with and teaching instructional team members; collaboration with families, related service providers, and other agencies; and conducting periodic service reviews to evaluate the effectiveness of treatment progress are some of the typical duties within the role.
+Applied behaviour analysts work to change individual behaviour using targeted, evidence-based interventions.
+Planning, development, and monitoring of treatments for behavioural challenges; maintaining records of client progress and status; consulting with and teaching instructional team members; collaboration with families, related service providers, and other agencies; and conducting periodic service reviews to evaluate the effectiveness of treatment progress are some of the typical duties within the role.

-Overall, applied behavior analysis is a versatile treatment that can be used with a variety of techniques.
-Each technique aims to replace negative behaviors with more appropriate, positive ones.
+Overall, applied behaviour analysis is a versatile treatment that can be used with a variety of techniques.
+Each technique aims to replace negative behaviours with more appropriate, positive ones.
 It’s also crucial to improve the child’s concentration, motivation, speech, and social connections.
-Applied behavior analysis can be tailored to fit almost any disability and client’s requirements.
+Applied behaviour analysis can be tailored to fit almost any disability and client’s requirements.
 Individualized and specialized assistance is required for children with disabilities.
 Fortunately, there are a number of people trained in these and other techniques who can assist children who require additional assistance in becoming successful and happy adults.